Flifenstein/Flifenstein/README.md

 ### Hi, I'm Ioana

 Technical Product Manager in Belgium.
-Working on LLM agentic inference system benchmarking at imec, doing a second evening MSc at VUB in AI, slowly going deeper into ML and AI safety on the side.
+Working on LLM agentic inference system benchmarking at imec and going deeper into ML and AI safety on the side.

 ---